Content Is Information Only, Not Advice

 HTH does not control these third-party sites and cannot represent that their policies and practices will be consistent with these Terms.
 If you use links to access and use such sites, you do so at your own risk.

 UNDER NO CIRCUMSTANCES SHALL HTH OR ANY OTHER PARTY INVOLVED IN THE CREATION, PRODUCTION, OR DELIVERY OF THIS SITE BE LIABLE TO YOU OR ANY OTHER PERSON FOR ANY INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY KIND ARISING FROM YOUR ACCESS TO OR USE OF ANY LINKED SITE APPEARING ON THIS SITE.

 HTH lawyers are licensed to practice law only in the state of Georgia, but we affiliate or form relationships with lawyers throughout the United States.
 HTH may refer prospective clients to other law firms located throughout the country who form relationships with HTH and are experienced in handling such cases.

 HTH may also undertake legal representation in certain cases and will affiliate with other legal counsel located throughout the country to provide legal representation.

-To the extent that the professional responsibility rules of any jurisdiction require us to designate a principal office or an attorney responsible for this website, Helping the Hurt LLC. designates its office at 375 Ralph McGill Blvd Atlanta, Georgia (USA).
+To the extent that the professional responsibility rules of any jurisdiction require the designation of a principal office or an attorney responsible for this site, HTH designates its office at 375 Ralph McGill Blvd Atlanta, Georgia 30312 (USA).

-Any republication, retransmission, reproduction, downloading, storing or distribution of all or part of any materials found on this site is expressly prohibited.
+Any republication, retransmission, reproduction, downloading, storing, or distribution of all or part of any materials found on this site is expressly prohibited.